-The Board held 10 meetings during 2019.
-During 2019, no director attended fewer than 75% of the aggregate total number of meetings of the Board held during the period in which he was a director and of the total number of meetings held by all of the committees of the Board on which he served.
+The Board held nine meetings during 2020.
+During 2020, no director attended fewer than 75% of the aggregate total number of meetings of the Board held during the period in which he or she was a director and of the total number of meetings held by all of the committees of the Board on which he served.
 We expect, but do not require, our directors to attend our Annual Meetings of Stockholders.